Lake Kerkini: Nature

 This biosphere is recouped by the International Convention of Ramsar and presents numerous admirable elements.
 Thousands of birds, both rare and protected, riverside forests, water-lilies in a large area, fish variety and fantastic panoramic view from the mountains of Belasica and Krousia give it a characteristic tone.
 Actually the lake hosts 227 kinds of birds, especially non-migrants, of which 76 are recorded in the National Red Catalogue, while at least 31 of them are protected by EEC's Directive concerning wild life.
-What makes an exceptional presence is the buffalo's herd in the area, plus the one of the jackelo in the area of Lake Kerkini.
+What makes an exceptional presence is the buffalo's herd in the area, plus that of the jackelo in the area of Lake Kerkini.
 In the surrounding area of Lake Kerkini there are at least 10 amphibian species (frogs, salamanders, newts, five snail species, 19 reptile species (lizards, snakes, turtles) and a great variety of insects which play an important part in the food chain and contribute towards the biological resources of the lake.

 The human intervention usually retracts or takes negative action against the natural processes.
 Lake Kerkini is a rare example, where the gentle human handling has had the exact opposite result.